 A multi-generational agreement for a new economy

-“It seems as though lots of people today are looking to do everything they can to get back to the world they knew before, suggesting old schemas that are now weaker than ever.
-But as professionals, we need to reflect on what the future holds”, says Paolo Ravà, President of the Order of Chartered Accountant and Accountancy Experts in Genova.
-“We need to get used to looking at things with fresh eyes: if managers continue to operate within the organisational, legal, financial and governance systems that they are used to, it will be a failure.
+“It seems as though lots of people are looking to return to the world they knew before.
+They’re suggesting old schemas that are now weaker than ever.
+But as professionals, we need to reflect on what the future holds”.
+That’s what Paolo Ravà, President of the Order of Chartered Accountant and Accountancy Experts in Genova says.
+“We need to look at things with fresh eyes.
+If managers continue to operate within traditional organisational, legal, financial and governance systems, it will be a failure.
 Profits must always come first, but they need to be part of a bigger system”.

-“We need to talk to our young people about a different profession, even if it won’t be the middle generation that make it happen.
-We need to create an agreement between different generations: helping those who know how to take risks, but also learning to take them ourselves.
+“We need to talk to our young people about a different profession.
+Even if it won’t be the middle generation that make it happen.
+We need to create an agreement between different generations.
+It’s about helping those who know how to take risks, but also learning to take them ourselves.
 And get involved in an economy that is based on skills and not relationships”.